Effect size: Cohen's d

+Since d' depends on r, as a measure of effect size it is difficult to interpret; therefore, in the context of paired analyses, since it is possible to compute d' or d (estimated with a pooled standard deviation or that of a group or time-point), it is necessary to explicitly indicate which one is being reported.
+As a measure of effect size, d (estimated with a pooled standard deviation or that of a group or time-point) is more appropriate, for instance in meta-analysis.

 Cohen's d is frequently used in estimating sample sizes for statistical testing.
 A lower Cohen's d indicates the necessity of larger sample sizes, and vice versa, as can subsequently be determined together with the additional parameters of desired significance level and statistical power.

-For paired samples Cohen suggests that the d calculated is actually a d', which doesn't provide the correct answer to obtain the power of the test, and that before looking the values up in the tables provided, it should be corrected for r as in the following formula: